 2. City On A Hill

-This slow-burn crime drama TV shows on Hotstar is a Showtime original based on an idea by Ben Affleck and screenwriter Chuck MacLean.
+This slow-burn crime drama on Hotstar is a Showtime original based on an idea by Ben Affleck and screenwriter Chuck MacLean.
 The series follows a joint investigation by an assistant district attorney (Aldis Hodge) and a corrupt FBI agent (Kevin Bacon) in an early 1990’s Boston – a city rife with crime.
 Together, they chase up on a series of violent armed car robberies, in the meantime exposing the criminal underbelly as well as rampant corruption in the city.
-There’s only one season of the show right now and also start watching the second part that’s currently underway with new episodes releasing weekly.
+You can stream one whole season of the show right now and also start watching the second part that’s currently underway with new episodes releasing weekly.